Sharmisha9/NLP-Project/Documentation.md

  pip install numpy pandas matplotlib seaborn tensorflow

 # Download the dataset from
 [https://www.kaggle.com/datasets/abhinavmoudgil95/short-jokes].
 Input data format is csv.
+The dataset has two columns ID and Joke.

 # Executing the Notebooks
 **EDA.ipynb**: Run all cells sequentially to perform the exploratory data analysis.
 Adjust parameters in the cells if necessary to suit your data specifics.